nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/oop/README.md

 ---

 **[reverse package]** Given the Reverser interface defining a single method *reverse* for reversing a string, provide two implementations namely ReverserFast and ReverserSlow providing two different strategies for reversing a String.
 As a suggestion, ReverserSlow could use a char array (see String.valueOf()), while ReverserFast could use a StringBuilder.
-Provide also a simple main() in which the Reverser interface is implemented anonymously.
+Try also to write an anonymous implementation of the Reverser interface within a test.

 Refer to the UML diagram, JavaDoc documentation, and unit tests for further inspiration.